 A good photo typically has some pattern to it.
 Something that makes the viewers’ eyes follow the pattern and look for more patterns.
 Patterns can be rocks on the ground, blades of grass, cars going from left to right, and any other repeating object, texture, or design.

 For example, capturing patterns in black and white street photography can make your images distinct and make the main subject really grab attention.
 Patterns work really well in black and white photography because there are no colors to distract you.
 If you are interested in learning about car photography here is the guide.

 When taking a shot, look for patterns.
 If your eye follows a pattern, this may be a good sign that you should take that shot.
 Give it a try and see what you come up with.

 Tip 7: Experiment With Filters

-Tip 8: Use Software to Enhance Your Photos
+Tip 8: Use Software to Enhance Your Black and White Photos

 “One sees differently with color photography than black-and-white… in short, visualization must be modified by the specific nature of the equipment and materials being used.”

 Tip 10: Don’t be Afraid to Use Flash

 Flash is a bit of a taboo when shooting natural photos, isn’t it?
 However, photographing black and white, a flash may be essential.
 See, flash creates varying shades of gray when you turn that photo into black and white.
 This allows for more contrast.
 You may not think much about it as you’re shooting, but in post-production, that flash can add some contrast to your photo by showing off all the varying shades of gray.
 Give it a try and see what you can come up with.

 In summary, black and white photography is all about searching for a new perspective and creating a visual that’s better told without the use of colors.